Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Podcasts are another way to provide useful content to your prospects, in a format that’s consumable even as they go on about their daily lives — while out on a run, commuting, cooking, or cleaning.
 They allow you to become an authority in your industry by sharing your insights and experiences, as well as by hosting interviewees who can also provide useful information to your listeners.

 You can also use a podcast as another stream of revenue.
-Once you build up your listener base, you can get paid for advertisements, mentioning products or brands, and/or receive commissions from affiliate programs.
+Once you build up your listener base, you can get paid for advertisements by mentioning products/brands or even receive commissions from affiliate programs.

 Infographics